 You can debug and look for errors using the error log console in the

-of our dashboard.
+of our Managed Hosting Dashboard.
 Fatal errors give you a

 request_id which you can look up in the error log.
 Also, the PHP function